Project 4: Programmable Lights

 Then modify your main state process sensitivity list to slowclock instead of clk.
 (Your process was probably something like process(clk, reset).
 Change that to process(slowclock, reset).
 Also, change the rising_edge test from clk to slowclock.
 Now your state machine is running 32 million times slower than the clock.
 You can adjust the speed of your circuit by assigning different bits from the counter to the slowclock signal.

 - Write two different programs of 16 instructions each by modifying the lightrom circuit.
 Be sure to save copies of your work in different files so you can demonstrate them later.
 Test out your programs and be prepared to demonstrate one of them before lab.
-Note that you can simulate your programs using the save lightsbench test file.
+Note that you can simulate your programs using the lightsbench test file.
+Include your programs in your report.

 - Make longer programs.